jonascarpay/prelude/README.md

-# works -- it just does!
+# prelude

 Working title.

-This is (will be) a collection of some game dev stuff that I want or already have in other crates.
+This is (will be) a collection of the things I wish Rust had, or had better defaults for, designed to be
+- simple
+- fast
+- coherent

-At the time of writing, just contains some abstract algebra.
+At the time of writing, it's mostly focused on abstract algebra, but I'll be moving in more (mostly gamedev related) stuff.